JuliaParallel/Dagger.jl/docs/src/logging-visualization.md

+# Logs Visualization

+To make Dagger's logging facilities useful without having to write custom code, Dagger has built-in and easily accessible logs visualization capabilities.
+Currently, there are two general mechanisms to visualize logs:
+`show_logs`/`render_logs`, and `MultiEventLog` consumers.

+The former (`show_logs`/`render_logs`) renders a logs `Dict` (acquired from `fetch_logs!`) either to an `IO` (via `show_logs`) or by returning a renderable object (via `render_logs`).
+This system is designed for rendering a single snapshot of logs into one or a few renderable objects, and is easily extensible by libraries or directly by the user, using multiple dispatch on `show_logs(io::IO, logs::Dict, ::Val{mode})` and `render_logs(logs::Dict, ::Val{mode})`, where `mode` is a unique `Symbol` identifying the rendering mode to use.
+From the user's perspective, `show_logs` and `render_logs` take not a `Val` but a raw `Symbol`, which will be internally converted to a `Val` for dispatch purposes
+(i.e. `render_logs(logs::Dict, :myrenderer)` ->
+`render_logs(logs, Val{:myrenderer}())`).

+Built-in rendering support exists for:
+- `render_logs(logs, :graphviz)` to generate a graph diagram of executed tasks and their dependencies
+- `render_logs(logs, :plots_gantt)` to generate a Gantt chart of task execution across all processors

+The latter (`MultiEventLog`) allows for continuously rendering logs as they're generated, permitting real-time visualization of Dagger's operations.
+This logic is utilized in `DaggerWebDash`, which provides a web-based dashboard for visualizing Dagger's operations as a real-time Gantt chart and set of plots for various system metrics (CPU usage, memory usage, worker utilization, etc.).

-# Scheduler Visualization with DaggerWebDash
+## Visualization with DaggerWebDash

-When working with Dagger, especially when working with its scheduler, it can be helpful to visualize what Dagger is doing internally.
+When working with Dagger, especially when working with its scheduler, it can be helpful to visualize what Dagger is doing internally in near-real-time.
 To assist with this, a web dashboard is available in the DaggerWebDash.jl package.
 This web dashboard uses a web server running within each Dagger worker, along with event logging information, to expose details about the scheduler.
 Information like worker and processor saturation, memory allocations, profiling traces, and much more are available in easy-to-interpret plots.

 Using the dashboard is relatively simple and straightforward; if you run Dagger's benchmarking script, it's enabled for you automatically if the